pmcf-percona/docs-home/docs/index.md

           Percona Monitoring & Management
         </h3>
         <p>
-          High-quality, polyglot monitoring, alerting and more for databases
+          High-quality, polyglot monitoring, alerting and more for databases.
         </p>
       </a>
       <a href="https://docs.percona.com/percona-toolkit" class="splash-card">